-Vincent F. Miccio, Jr., MD
+Vincent F. Miccio, Jr., M.D.

 Dr. Vincent F. Miccio, Jr. is an Assistant Professor of Clinical Rehabilitation Medicine at Weill Cornell Medicine.
 He is board certified in Physical Medicine & Rehabilitation and in Pain Medicine.
 He provides comprehensive, patient-centered care for a wide range of painful conditions of the spine, joints, muscles, and nerves.
 He specializes in using minimally invasive fluoroscopically-guided spine procedures, ultrasound-guided peripheral nerve blocks, and neuromodulation.